Long-Term Care Ombudsman: 800-640-4661

 5560 Overland Ave., Ste 310 San Diego, CA 92123

-Long-Term Care Ombudsman Volunteer
+Long-Term Ombudsman Volunteer

-The Long-Term Care Ombudsman is one of the many services offered to you as older adults to help out and volunteer in their communities.
-You are invited to be trained as a new volunteer and visit long-term care places to help support the rights of people and make sure they receive good care.
+The Long-Term Care Ombudsman Volunteer program is a chance to help out in your community.
+You are invited to be trained as a new volunteer and visit facilities to:

 What is an Ombudsman?